About IOC

 IOC Was Discovered From the Field Up.

-Smart Light Management proved the first wedge: circuit-level control for routine lighting loads.
-IOC is the broader architecture behind that discovery — a physical operating layer for ordinary demand below the meter.
+Smart Light Management proved the first wedge: circuit-level governance for routine lighting loads.
+IOC is the broader architecture behind that discovery — a governed physical spine for ordinary demand below the meter.

 From Field Problem to Operating Layer